 Who were the Anglo-Saxons?

-- Article created by: Julian Harrison
+- Article written by: Julian Harrison

 The Anglo-Saxons were migrants from northern Europe who settled in England in the fifth and sixth centuries.
 Initially comprising many small groups and divided into a number of kingdoms, the Anglo-Saxons were finally joined into a single political realm – the kingdom of England – during the reign of King Æthelstan (924–939).